You are here

 Medical Device Single Audit Program (MDSAP)

-The TGA has been a participating member of the MDSAP consortium since it was initiated as an International Medical Device Regulators Forum (IMDRF) work item in 2012.
+We have participated in the MDSAP since 2012 when it started as an International Medical Device Regulators Forum (IMDRF) work item.

-Additional information on MDSAP, including policies, procedures, forms and FAQs, is available on the FDA website.
+Additional information on MDSAP, including policies, procedures, forms and FAQs, is available on the MDSAP page of the FDA website.